The Best Hard Hats, Tested and Reviewed

 Ergodyne Skullerz 8950 Bump Cap Hat

 The Ergodyne Skullerz 8950 safety bump cap is a lightweight alternative for those who don’t need the full protection of a bulky hard hat.
-However, it is important to point out that bump caps do not meet the Occupational Safety and Health Administration (OSHA) Type 1 or Type 2 requirements and are not American National Standards Institute (ANSI) certified.
-However, this model is covered by British and European safety standards.
+However, it is essential to point out that bump caps do not meet the Occupational Safety and Health Administration (OSHA) Type 1 or Type 2 requirements and are not certified by the American National Standards Institute (ANSI).
+This model is covered by British and European safety standards.

-This Ergodyne Skullerz model is a solid option for mechanics who are often under vehicles or tradespeople who work in confined spaces.
+This Ergodyne Skullerz model is a solid low-profile hard hat ideal for mechanics who are often under vehicles or tradespeople who work in confined spaces.
 It is designed for areas with the potential to cause painful but not severe injuries.

 It has a tough ABS liner that is vented and padded for comfort, comes with a choice of three brim sizes (1 inch, 2 inches, or 3 inches), and features reflective piping around the edge for increased visibility.
 Although there’s an elasticized Velcro strap at the back for adjustment, it might not be the best hard hat for big heads.

-Believe it or not, we didn’t think the Skullerz was the most comfortable option on this list.
+Believe it or not, we didn’t think the Skullerz was the most comfortable hard hat on this list.
 After about 4 hours of wearing it, we felt a pressure point toward the front of the head, so we ended up taking it off.
 However, bump caps aren’t really meant to be worn all day, so we don’t hold this against it.
-Things we liked included that it was very easy to put on and take off quickly, even with one hand, and that it’s a streamlined design that wouldn’t bump into anything that a standard hat wouldn’t.
-We also liked that it’s lightweight, which is truly one of the top selling points of this bump cap.
+As for things we liked, it was very easy to put on and take off quickly, even with one hand.
+We were also impressed by the streamlined design, as it wouldn’t bump into anything that a standard hat wouldn’t.
+We liked that it is lightweight, too, which is truly one of the top selling points of this bump cap.

 Best for Construction

-Construction workers and personnel who need an all-around capable hard hat may find the right pick with the Ridgeline cap-style hard hat from Pyramex.
-This hard hat is made from ABS plastic and is very lightweight, allowing users to protect their heads without feeling fatigued, making it one of the best hard hats for construction.
+Construction workers and personnel who need a versatile, all-around capable hard hat may find the right pick with the Ridgeline cap-style hard hat from Pyramex.
+Made from ABS plastic, this hard hat is very lightweight, allowing users to protect their heads without feeling fatigued.
+This makes it one of the best hard hats for construction.

 Due to its vents, this hard hat is a Class C model with a Type 1 designation.
 It can be worn forward or backward with the swap of the harness.
 It has built-in accessory slots, comes in Hi-Viz color, and is suitable for both low and high temperatures.

-We liked that this model is lightweight (0.66 pounds), even more so than the full-brim variation.
+We liked that this model is lightweight (0.79 pounds), even more so than the full-brim variation.
 We also liked that it’s easy to adjust in both diameter and depth, as depth adjustments require just tweaking the harness slightly to the side to release the clip—a very easy move.
-We’re also big fans of the vents as they really do allow for a lot of airflow, and the reversible design is a big benefit.
-The issue we did experience was the same as the full-brim Pyramex: The rubber pad in front of the ratchet doesn’t breathe, and it does grab some hair until it gets sweaty.
+We’re also big fans of the vents, as they really do allow for a lot of airflow, and the reversible design is a significant benefit.
+One issue we did experience was that the rubber pad in front of the ratchet doesn’t breathe, and it does grab some hair until it gets sweaty.

 • Type/Class: Type 1, Class C